ElenaOds/tweet-app/README.md

-# Single-page application which has two main pages: home page and tweet page.
+## Single-page application which has two main pages: home page and tweet page.
-# Home page contains navigation to tweet page.
+<p> Home page contains navigation to tweet page. </p>
-# Tweet page displays users' cards with possibility to follow/unfollow users and allows to set filter by 'all users', 'followed users' and 'unfollowed users'.
-This page also has navigation to home page
+<p> Tweet page displays users' cards with possibility to follow/unfollow users and allows to set filter by 'all users', 'followed users' and 'unfollowed users'.
+This page also has navigation to home page </p>

 ## Links